 The only queer people are those who don’t love anybody. – Rita Mae Brown

-The way that we typically describe sexual identity is dependent on gender.
+The way we typically describe sexual identity is dependent on gender.
 For example, if a man says that he is straight, he is stating that he identifies as being attracted to women.
-Straight, gay, lesbian, and bisexual are categorical markers that designate a person’s gender, and the gender they are attracted to.
-Lesbian describes a woman who is attracted to other women, gay describes a man who is attracted to other men, bisexual describes a man or a woman attracted to men and women, and straight describes a man attracted to women or a woman attracted to men.
-Just by looking at the last sentence you can see how many times the words “man” and “woman” were used.
-But what happens when someone identifies as not a man or a woman?
-Or as both a man and a woman?
-Or as a feminine man or a masculine woman?
-What is the sexual orientation of someone who is attracted to transsexual men or women?
+Straight, gay, lesbian, and bisexual are categorical markers that designate a person’s gender and the gender they are attracted to.
+Typically, lesbian describes a woman who is attracted to other women, gay describes a man who is attracted to other men, straight describes a man attracted to women or a woman attracted to men, and bisexual describes a person attracted to members of their gender and of the “opposite” gender.

 “I know I’m not a man…and I’ve come to the conclusion that I’m probably not a woman either.
 The trouble is, we’re living in a world that insists we be one or the other.” –Kate Bornstein

-In her book Gender Outlaw: On Men, Women, and the Rest of Us, author Kate Bornstein lays out how our binary gender system, where being a man or being a woman are the only two choices, can be limiting.
+In the book Gender Outlaw: On Men, Women, and the Rest of Us, author Kate Bornstein lays out how a binary gender system, where being a man or being a woman are the only two choices, can be limiting.
 A person’s biological sex does not determine that person’s gender.
-Biological sex is the combination of hormones, chromosomes, and gonads that a person is born with.
-Gender identity, however, describes a person’s internal sense of being a masculine or feminine person—it’s not based on the physical body but on how someone feels inside.
+Biological sex is the combination of hormones, chromosomes, and gonads a person is born with.
+Gender identity, however, describes a person’s internal sense of being a man, woman, neither, both, or other gender—it’s not based on the physical body but on how someone feels inside.